athletics/AdManager/README.md

 ## Introduction

-AdManger is a JavaScript library for interacting with [Google Publisher Tags (GPT)](https://support.google.com/dfp_sb/answer/1649768?hl=en) and [Google DFP](https://www.google.com/dfp).
+AdManager is a JavaScript library for interacting with [Google Publisher Tags (GPT)](https://support.google.com/dfp_sb/answer/1649768?hl=en) and [Google DFP](https://www.google.com/dfp).
 It handles the loading of the GPT library as well as the definition and request of ad inventory.
 Below you’ll find documentation on its configuration and usage.

 - [Installation](#installation)
 - [Basic Usage](#basicusage)